random-bits-studio/use-siwe/README.md

 **Typing session data**
-The type definition of `IronSessionData` in the example above provides a type definition to the data passed to api functions in `req.session`. `address` and `nonce` are used and set by use-siwe; if you plan on storing other data in the session, feel free to add additional types here.
+The type definition of `IronSessionData` in the example above provides a type definition to the data passed to api functions in `req.session`. `address` and `nonce` are used and set by UseSIWE; if you plan on storing other data in the session, feel free to add additional types here.

 For more information see: